[Faust:] "I, Faust, do call upon thee, Mephistopheles!"

 "I will."

-Sublime spirit, thou hast me all All for which I thee, not in vain Didst thou reveal thy in the fire Thou given me Nature for a kingdom the power to enjoy and feel Only a visit of chilling Thou [then bringest all the living creatures And taught me to my brothers in the Air In the deep and in the silent coverts When through the the storm rages Uprooting the giant pines which in their Crushing, drag neighboring boughs and trunks Whose [growingly?] thunder shake the hills Then thou dost lead me to a cave And revealest me to myself and bare The deep miracle of my Nature And when the pure rises into sight Soothingly above me, about me hover Creeping from rocky walls and thickets Silver shadows, of a bygone world Which allay the austere joy of
+Sublime spirit, thou given me all All for I besought thee, not in vain thou reveal thy countenance in the fire Thou hast me Nature for a kingdom With the to enjoy and feel Only a of chilling bewilderment Thou [then me?] all the living creatures And taught me to my brothers in the Air In the deep and in the silent coverts When the forest the storm rages Uprooting the giant which in their fall Crushing, drag down boughs and trunks Whose [growingly?] thunder shake the hills Then thou dost lead me to a cave And revealest me to myself and layest The mysterious miracle of my Nature And the pure moon rises into sight Soothingly me, then about me hover Creeping from rocky and dewy thickets Silver shadows, of a bygone world Which the austere joy of meditation

-Now fully do I that Man Can never perfection With this ecstasy which brings me and nearer To the
+Now fully do I that Man Can never perfection this ecstasy which brings me near and nearer To the

-] My mother the harlot put me to My father the ate my flesh My dear sister laid all my bones In a shaded place under the stones I changed into a wood-bird Fluttering Fly
+] My the harlot put me to death My father the scoundrel ate my My dear little laid all my bones In a shaded place under the stones Then I into a wood-bird Fluttering Fly

-Mankind, foolish Cosmos acts as incomplete He thought to Be I am part of that part which was the A of that Darkness which gave birth to Light The arrogant Light which dispute rank of Mother Night Therefore I it won't be long before With it shall perish evermore!
+Mankind, that foolish acts as incomplete He himself to Be I am part of part which was the Absolute A part of that Darkness gave birth to Light The arrogant Light which dispute Ancient rank of Mother Therefore I hope it be long before With matter it perish evermore!

-] Scatter the stars with a lavish Water, fire, tavern and beasts, all within command Thus in our narrow booth ample scope display Wander swiftly, well From the Heavens to the
+] Scatter the stars a lavish hand Water, fire, wall Birds and beasts, all command Thus in our narrow today Creation's scope display Wander swiftly, observing From the Heavens to the

-[Faust:] "So, still I seek the force, the governing life's flow, and not just its external show."
+[Faust:] "So, still I seek the force, the reason life's flow, and not just its external show."
 [Mephistopheles:] "The governing force?
-The reason? things cannot be known; they are beyond your reach even when shown."
-[Faust:] "Why that be so?"
-[Mephistopheles:] "They lie outside the boundaries that words can address; and man can only grasp those which language can express."
-"What?
-Do you mean that words are greater yet than man?"
-[Mephistopheles:] "Indeed are."
+The reason?
+Some things cannot be known; are beyond your reach even when shown."
+"Why should that be so?"
+[Mephistopheles:] "They lie outside the boundaries that words can and man can only grasp those thoughts which language can express."
+[Faust:] "What?
+Do you mean that are greater yet than man?"
+"Indeed they are."
 [Faust:] "Then what of longing?
 Affection, pain or grief?
-I can't these, yet I know they are in my breast.
+I describe these, yet I know they are in my breast.
 What are they?""
-[Mephistopheles:] "Without substance, as is."
-"In that case man is only air as well!"
+"Without substance, as mist is."
+[Faust:] "In that man is only air as well!"